hch661100/Drone-Cinematography/djiros-3.3/djiros-3.3/README.md

 ## A modified [dji-sdk/Onboard-SDK-ROS](https://github.com/dji-sdk/Onboard-SDK-ROS) ##

 This is a modified version of [dji-sdk/Onboard-SDK-ROS](https://github.com/dji-sdk/Onboard-SDK-ROS), which uses standard ros message types, provides limited function of [dji-sdk/Onboard-SDK-ROS](https://github.com/dji-sdk/Onboard-SDK-ROS).
-In addition, we add the function which supports the communicaiton between Android device and onboard computer.
+In addition, this package supports the communicaiton between Android device and onboard computer.
+The example about mobile communication can be found in https://github.com/hch661100/Drone-Cinematography/blob/master/djiros-3.3/djiros-3.3/src/demo/mobile_comm.cpp

 ### ROS Interfaces ###